Treason: Ireland

+India

+The Bharatiya Nyaya Sanhita has described treason in Section 147, which states thatWhoever wages war against the Government of India, or attempts to wage such war, or abets the waging of such war, shall be punished with death, or imprisonment for life and shall also be liable to fine.

 Italy

 The Italian law defines various types of crimes that could be generally described as treason (tradimento), although they are so many and so precisely defined that no one of them is simply called tradimento in the text of Codice Penale (Italian Criminal Code).
 The treason-type crimes are grouped as "crimes against the personhood of the State" (Crimini contro la personalità dello Stato) in the Second Book, First Title, of the Criminal Code.

-Articles 241 to 274 detail crimes against the "international personhood of the State" such as "attempt against wholeness, independence and unity of the State" (art.241), "hostilities against a foreign State bringing the Italian State in danger of war" (art.244), "bribery of a citizen by a foreigner against the national interests" (art.246), and "political or military espionage" (art.257).
+Articles 241 to 274 detail crimes against the "international personhood of the State" such as "attempt against wholeness, independence and unity of the State" (art.
+241), "hostilities against a foreign State bringing the Italian State in danger of war" (art.
+244), "bribery of a citizen by a foreigner against the national interests" (art.
+246), and "political or military espionage" (art.
+257).

-Articles 276 to 292 detail crimes against the "domestic personhood of the State", ranging from "attempt on the President of the Republic" (art.271), "attempt with purposes of terrorism or of subversion" (art.280), "attempt against the Constitution" (art.283), "armed insurrection against the power of the State" (art.284), and "civil war" (art.286).
+Articles 276 to 292 detail crimes against the "domestic personhood of the State", ranging from "attempt on the President of the Republic" (art.
+271), "attempt with purposes of terrorism or of subversion" (art.
+280), "attempt against the Constitution" (art.
+283), "armed insurrection against the power of the State" (art.
+284), and "civil war" (art.
+286).

-Further articles detail other crimes, especially those of conspiracy, such as "political conspiracy through association" (art.305), or "armed association: creating and participating" (art.306).
+Further articles detail other crimes, especially those of conspiracy, such as "political conspiracy through association" (art.
+305), or "armed association: creating and participating" (art.
+306).

 The penalties for treason-type crimes before the abolition of the monarchy in 1948 included death as maximum penalty and, for some crimes, as the only penalty possible.
 Nowadays the maximum penalty is life imprisonment (ergastolo).